Ramla is a city in central Israel (on Via Maris) established more than a thousand years ago. And you can visit various attractions.

 Japanese style live-statue performer:

-There were also some food and toys stands.
+There were also some food and toy stands.
 The usual stuff.

 The White Tower

 Note: in many places, the White Tower is also referenced as the White Mosque.
-The tower is the minaret of the White Mosque.
+Since the tower is the minaret of the White Mosque.

 The compound of the White Tower is located in the center of ancient Ramla and dates from the time when the town prospered.
 The area contains four historic sites.
 The White Mosque was first built in the 8th century A.D.
 The remnants we see today date from the end of the 12th century A.D. when the building was renovated upon orders by Sultan Saladin, and also from the time of Mamluk rule in the 13th and 14th centuries.